 I state, "The good news is that your partner will recover."
 Last, I reassure fathers that their partners will come back and be mothers and partners to them, and I encourage men to hang in there.

-Do you have a Wade who might benefit from hearing this track in your next session?
+Do you have a Wade who might benefit from hearing this section in your next session?

-On this track, we have discussed postpartum dads.
-This has included dads and depression and the "ten reassurances and advice" technique.
+In this section, we have discussed postpartum dads.
+This has included dads and depression and the "Ten reassurances and advice" technique.

 Peer-Reviewed Journal Article References: